“Falling Asleep on a Stranger”

 “Mm.
 I’ll let her rest tonight.
 I can get those measurements I need in the morning.”

-“One of these three texts, if I remember right,” Jules said, “had the most plausible theory I’ve ever seen regarding the origins of prima materia.”
+“One of these three texts, if I remember right, had the most plausible theory I’ve seen regarding the origins of prima materia.”

-“Yeah … never mind.”
+“Eh.
+Forget I asked.”
 Rory threw back a couple of the Double Chocolate Milanos.
-“I’m already zoning out.”

 “You should be interested in this.”

 “Think about it.
-If prima materia had an origin, that means there was a time when it didn’t exist.”
+If prima materia had an origin, that means there had to be a time when it didn’t exist.”

 Rory slowed his chewing.
-“Like the inside of Max’s hole.”
+“Like in the inside of Max’s hole.”

 Rory’s eyebrows shot up.
 “We can fix Max.”